midzer/beerbase/content/breweries/bullfrog-brewery/edgar-i-p-a.md

 srm: 0
 upc: 0
 ---
 As the story goes, I was redesigning our I.P.A. to be bigger and better but as it came together it started to take on a life of its own.
-After much deliberation and several pints of our new creation we decided to name him after the master of macabre, Edgar Allen Poe, as a tribute to his aptly named short story HOP FROG."
-As Edgar fermented and spewed his almost abusive hop aroma throughout the pub
+After much deliberation and several pints of our new creation we decided to name him after the master of macabre, Edgar Allen Poe, as a tribute to his aptly named short story \HOP FROG.\" As Edgar fermented and spewed his almost abusive hop aroma throughout the pub